Abhi893/Face-Detection-/README.md

-# Face-Detection-using C++
+# Face-Detection-using C++.
-Face-Detection  using C++ on visual studio 2019 Download opencv open studio and create new project
+Face-Detection  using C++ on visual studio 2019 .
+Download opencv .
+open studio and create new project.
+#steps to follows
+opencv version 3.4.14
 1]make in debug and 64x
 2]create c++ source file
 3]open project--> properties